sanger-pathogens/Unicycler/README.md

 # Output files

 Depending on the input files and the value used for `--keep_temp`, Unicycler may only produce some of these.
-Also, all outputs except for `assembly.gfa` and `assembly.fasta` will be prefixed with a number so they are in chronological order.
+Also, all outputs except for `assembly.gfa`, `assembly.fasta` and `unicycler.log` will be prefixed with a number so they are in chronological order.

 File                           | Description
 ------------------------------ | ---------------------------------------------------------------------------